Episode 215: An Eighth Wonder

 I've got this.

-or how he found an architect who helped him draw up his plans, or the construction crew that helped him erect a six-story-tall elephant, a hollow one covered in tin, painted a blue-gray with staircases running up and down the legs, and a howda, which is one of those carriages that one sometimes sees in old pictures from India of the highborn perched under a canopy, riding on the back of an Asian elephant.
+a hollow one covered in tin, painted a blue-gray with staircases running up and down the legs, and a howda, which is one of those carriages that one sometimes sees in old pictures from India of the highborn perched under a canopy, riding on the back of an Asian elephant, or how it was that he first enticed people in through the doors and the feet and up the stairs and the legs to that covered carriage there on the back of his elephant building, where they would find an observation deck.

 Though what uses to which the general public might put such a structure are unclear.